Onibex/OnibexOneConnect/README.md

 **Where your data lands in its final destination.**

 Once your SAP data is flowing through Kafka topics inside the Smart Gateway, the final step is delivering it to your target platform.
-This is where **Kafka Connectors** come in: they consume the Kafka topics and write the data into destinations like Databricks, Snowflake, ClickHouse, and more.
+This is where **Kafka Connectors** come in: they consume the Kafka topics and write the data into destinations like Databricks, PostgreSQL, Snowflake, ClickHouse, and more.

 Onibex offers **Premium Kafka Connectors** that are **Confluent Gold-Verified**, meaning they meet Confluent's highest standards for reliability, performance, and enterprise readiness.
 These connectors support: